PurdueECE264/2019FallProblems/Part1/HW01Linux/README.md

 The instructors do not make these rules.
 These are the rules in the real world.

-Most the instructors *want* to give you partial credits for the purpose of encouraging you to learn.
+The instructors *want* to give you partial credits for the purpose of encouraging you to learn.
 However, in many cases, it is not possible to give you partial credits.
 If your C program misses a semicolon, the program may fail to compile and there is no possibility giving any partial credit because the program cannot run.

 Please understand that this is a large class and students' submissions are graded by computer programs.
 Your submissions must meet the